top of page

 Fast and Focused

 Discernment Counseling Intensives unite a proven, specialized process with the speed of an intensive.
-Why take months stuck in limbo when you can achieve clarity in 3 sessions?
+Why take months stuck in limbo when you can achieve clarity in just 2 extended sessions?

 Give yourself a supportive process to decide.